Simatwa/hospital-management-system/README.md

 # hospital-management-system
-Appointment scheduling, record's management &amp; patients portal system for a better health.
+Appointment scheduling, record's management &amp; patients portal system all for a better health.

+# Features